-Using x-ray lasers, researchers at Stockholm University have been able to follow the transformation between two distinct different liquid states of water, both being made of H2O molecules.
-At around -63 Centigrade the two liquids exist at different pressure regimes with a density difference of 20%.
+Using X-ray lasers, researchers at Stockholm University have been able to follow the transformation between two distinct different liquid states of water, both being made of H2O molecules.
+At around -63 Centigrade (-81 Fahrenheit) the two liquids exist at different pressure regimes with a density difference of 20%.
 By rapidly varying the pressure before the sample could freeze, it was possible to observe one liquid changing into the other in real time.
 Their findings are published in the journal Science.

 Water, both common and necessary for life on Earth, behaves very strangely in comparison with other substances.
 How water’s properties such as density, specific heat, viscosity, and compressibility respond to changes in pressure and temperature is completely opposite to other liquids that we know.
 Consequently, water is often called “anomalous.”
-If water would have behaved as a “normal liquid” we would not exist, since marine life could not have developed.
+If water would have behaved as a “normal liquid” we would not have existed, since marine life could not have developed.
 However, it is still an open question: what causes these anomalies?

-There have existed a number of explanations to the strange properties of water and one of them propose that water has the ability to exist as two different liquids at different pressures and at low temperatures.
+There have existed a number of explanations to the strange properties of water and one of them proposes that water has the ability to exist as two different liquids at different pressures and at low temperatures.
 If we would be able to keep the two liquids in a glass they would separate with a clear interface in between, as for water and oil (see figure).
 Ordinary water at our ambient conditions is only one liquid and no interface would be seen in a glass – but on a molecular level, it fluctuates creating small local regions of similar density as the two liquids, causing water’s strange behavior.
 The challenge has been that no experiment has been possible at the temperatures where the two liquids would co-exist since ice would form almost instantaneously.
-Up to now it has only been possible to investigate water at these conditions using different types of computer simulations, which has led to a lot of contradicting results depending on the model used.
+Up to now, it has only been possible to investigate water at these conditions using different types of computer simulations, which has led to a lot of contradicting results depending on the model used.

 “What was special was that we were able to X-ray unimaginably fast, before the water froze, and could observe how one liquid transformed to the other,” says Anders Nilsson, Professor of Chemical Physics at Stockholm University.
-“For decades, there has been speculations and different theories to explain these anomalous properties and why they get stronger when water becomes colder.
+“For decades, there have been speculations and different theories to explain these anomalous properties and why they get stronger when water becomes colder.
 Now we have found that the two liquid states are real and can explain the water strangeness.”

 “I have studied several forms of disordered ices for a long time with the goal to determine whether they can be considered a glassy state representing a frozen liquid,” says Katrin Amann-Winkel, Senior Researcher in Chemical Physics at Stockholm University.
 “It is a dream come true to see that indeed they represent real liquids and we see the transformation between them.”